GROMACS tutorial 6: Excess chemical potential of methane using test particle insertion

 In this tutorial, we'll be using test particle insertion (TPI) to calculate the excess chemical potential of methane solvation in water.
 Most users are unaware that GROMACS has a built-in method for running TPI.
 This tutorial will not be a comprehensive discussion on the statistical mechanics of TPI, but will address issues when needed.
 The user is encouraged to seek out scientific resources regarding this method.

-TPI involves perturbing some state to some other, very similar state.
-We will be taking bulk water and insertng a methane particle and measuring the potential energy change from this.
+TPI involves perturbing some states to some other, very similar states.
+We will be taking bulk water and inserting a methane particle and measuring the potential energy change from this.
 There is a statistical mechanical relationship between this change in potential energy and the excess chemical potential.
 For us, state A is the bulk water system, and state B is the water system with a methane.

 With GROMACS you need to run state A as a normal MD simulation.
 We already did this for our case of bulk water in Tutorial 1.
 We'll reuse the output trajectory files for inserting the methane.

 Follow Tutorial 1 to run a system containing TIP4PEW water.

 Our original topology file just had water.
 In the new topology file, we simply need to add 1 test particle, and it needs to be the last molecule in the system.
 We'll use

 opls_066 for the particle's atom type which is OPLS's united atom methane.
 Here's what my final topology file looks like (the number of waters will be different for your system):